istio/istio/src/envoy/mixer/README.md

 Mixer client can be configured to make Quota call for all requests.
 If "quota_name" is specified in the mixer filter config, mixer client will call Quota with the specified quota name.
 If "quota_amount" is specified, it will call with that amount, otherwise the used amount is 1.

-The [quota prefetch](http://https://github.com/istio/mixerclient/blob/master/prefetch/README.md) is deployed in the mixer client.
-By default, it is off.
-It can be enabled by adding "quota_cache" as "on" in the mixer filter config.

 Following config will enable rate limiting with cache:

 ```
          "quota_name": "RequestCount",
-         "quota_cache": "on",

 ```